Wabinab/Xenoblade-Chronicles-3-The-Book/src/02_born_for_war.md

 > We each have a lifespan of 10 years.
 We call them terms.
 Life begins with our first term, and ends at the close of our tenth.
 And over the course of those 10 years, we fight, continually.
 Though in reality, there aren't that many who can hold their flame for the whole 10 years.
 Most lose their lives on the battlefield, before they reach year 10.
 But those who do survive to the end... are honored in a special service.

-The next day, at the barracks.
+The next day, at the training grounds.
 Noah, Lanz, and Eunie were standing in a circle.
 Soldiers were seen walking, some gathered together, speaking to each other.
 A group of younger term soldiers dashed out a door near them, past them, and went out of view.
 The green Nopon joined Noah's and the others.

 > We call it... the Homecoming.